-South-South migration from a gender and intersectional perspective
+South-South migration from a gender and intersectional perspective: an overview

 Since the 1980s, gender and migration scholarship has documented the inherently gendered nature of migration flows and of their developmental and societal impacts at both origin and destination.
 However, as with scholarship on migration more generally, the majority of existing studies focus on North-North or South-North migration flows.
 The issue of gender and migration between countries in the Global South has only recently attracted greater attention among scholars and policy makers.
 What constitutes the ‘South’ is itself contested and approaches vary considerably across studies, an issue we explore in detail in Section 3.
 However, increasing evidence suggests that, whatever definition is adopted, South-South migration flows are not only significant in terms of their magnitude and diversity – at cross-border, intra- and inter-regional scales – but also because they may have some distinctive characteristics in comparison to other migration flows (De Lombaerde et al., 2014; de Haas, 2009; Ratha and Shaw, 2007).
 This includes the ways in which gender dynamics, policies and processes both shape and are shaped by the experiences of migrants, their families and their communities in the context of South-South migration.